William W. McGuire: UnitedHealth

 When McGuire joined UnitedHealth Group, it was an unprofitable regional health maintenance organization with annual revenues around $400 million.
 When he left, UnitedHealth Group the company had more than $70 billion in annual revenues, more than 50,000 employees, and more than sixty million health plan members.

-In 2006, the Securities and Exchange Commission began investigating the conduct of UnitedHealth's management and directors, including McGuire, as did the Internal Revenue Service and prosecutors in the United States Attorneys' office for the Southern District of New York.
+In 2006, the Securities and Exchange Commission, Internal Revenue Service, and prosecutors in the United States Attorneys' office for the Southern District of New York, began investigating the conduct of UnitedHealth's management and directors, including McGuire.

-The investigations came to light after a series of probing stories in the Wall Street Journal in May 2006, discussing the apparent "backdating" of stock options, in a then-common process called options backdating.
+The investigations came to light after a series of probing stories in the Wall Street Journal in May 2006, discussing the apparent "backdating" of stock options, in a process called options backdating.
 Backdating involves manipulating the timing of options grants so they look as though they were made on days when the stock's value was lower.
-Doing that boosts recipients' windfall when they sell the stock.
+This boosts the recipients' windfall when they sell the stock, at the expense of shareholders.
 The backdating was approved by the board of directors, according to the Journal.
 Several shareholder classes filed lawsuits accusing former UnitedHealth's directors of failing in their fiduciary duty to properly notify shareholders of the scheme.

 On October 15, 2006, it was announced that McGuire would step down immediately as chairman and director of UnitedHealth.
 McGuire remained as chief executive officer through December 1, and was succeeded by Stephen Hemsley (then president and chief operating officer, and a member of the board of directors).
 From 1989 until 2006, McGuire received compensation from UnitedHealth in the form of stock options that eventually became worth around $1.6 billion.
 However, in the course of the litigations that followed his departure from the company, McGuire was temporarily enjoined from exercising the options.
 The injunction was later released in late 2008.

 On December 6, 2007, the Securities and Exchange Commission announced a settlement, under which McGuire was to repay $468 million as a partial settlement of the backdating prosecution.
 McGuire was fined $7 million and agreed to not serve as an officer or director of a public company for ten years.